HassoPlattnerInstituteHCI/dualpanto-testing/Readme.md

 - in a terminal, navigate to the dualpanto-testing folder which you cloned this repo into
 - run `git submodule init`, then `git submodule update`

+## 5. Uploading the firmware to the Dualpanto

+You need to have the dualpanto connected to do this.
+`python -m unittest test_firmware.UploadDualPantoFramework.test_upload_dp_firmware`

+You will repeat this step when...

+1. you update dualpanto framework (e.g. you tune PID)
+2. you plug dualpanto device into different PC
+    - we observe dualpanto has some wall rendering issue when you connect dualpanto to other PC. e.g, you uplaod firmware from mac and connect to windows pc.
+    - this is not always happend. but You need to keep this in mind.
+    - We haven't known why so.
+Welcome you to contribute here!

 # Running the tests
 Most of the test is not semi-automated since they are related to haptics and mechanical issue.
 Check `How to test?`.